All Japanese maples are gorgeous, but let’s be honest – it’s the red ones that really stand out in the garden.

 These transition to maroon in the summer, though they’ll develop an orange hue on the back in direct sun.
 Come autumn they’ll change again, this time to a fiery red with hints of orange.

-Light up your landscape by picking up a tree from New Life Nursery and Garden at Walmart.
+Light up your landscape by picking up a tree from Maple Ridge Nursery.

 ‘Garnet’ is a weeping ruby-colored A. palmatum var. dissectum – aka weeping Japanese maple – that lives up to its name.